 Attractions: All ocean beaches except East Lake, which is on Block Island Sound, and Maidstone Beach on Gardiners Bay.
 Many offer food stands.

-Hours: Lifeguards on duty 9am-6pm daily from end of June to Labor Day.
+Hours: Lifeguards on duty at Atlantic Avenue Beach, Big Albert's Landing Beach, Indian Wells Beach, Ditch Plains Beach9am-5pm daily from June 18 to Labor Day.

 Heckscher State Park